 Besides the forages chinchillas can be offered a serving of fresh vegetables and fruits every evening.
 At the top there are leafy vegetables such as carrots cabbage and salads (especially chicory, radicchio, arugula, endive, lettuce), later apple, pear, grape, wild rose, banana, carrot, some animals sometimes like also cauliflower, broccoli, cucumber, tomato, orange, cherry or Jerusalem artichoke.

 Completely without concentrate food (energy-giving food, rich in carbohydrates, fats, protein) it's mostly not possible.
 But rather than offering problematic commercial food, you give in the natural diet a mix of different seeds that are eaten by wild chinchillas also.

 You put the focus on mixing on oil seeds (e.g. safflower, thistle, flax seed, sesame, sunflower, pumpkin, cucumber, melon seeds, camelina, fennel, anise, caraway, evening primrose, psyllium, cardy...).
-If the chinchillas tolerated (test before you give this!) flour seeds, you can mix in with the oilseed something paddy rice, fine grass seed (timothy, orchard grass, bluegrass), millet, quinoa and amaranth.
+If the chinchillas tolerated flour seeds, you can mix in with the oilseed something paddy rice, fine grass seed (timothy, orchard grass, bluegrass), millet, quinoa and amaranth.
 On grains and hemp should be waived.

-Finished mixes of oilseeds can be purchase here:
+Finished mixes of seeds can be purchase here: